KorySchneider/tab/README.md

  - `a;popsicles;n` searches Amazon for popsicles in a new tab.

-Some commands behave slightly differently.
-For example, the `r` command will take you to a subreddit rather than searching Reddit (e.g. `r;askreddit`).
+Not all commands search websites.
+For example the `r` command will take you to a subreddit rather than searching Reddit (e.g. `r;askreddit`).
 With this particular command you can also do things like `r;askreddit/top?t=month` to quickly get where you want to be.
-The `t` command takes a URL instead of a query, e.g. `t;gmail.com`.

-If you do not enter a command, the input will be taken as a query and the default command will be executed.
+If you enter a query but no command, the default command will be executed.
 The default default command is Google, but this can be changed in the options menu. <sup>(again, see [menus](#menus) section below).</sup>

 ### Menus
 There are two menus you can access: help and options.